alxcombo/sort-tf-blocks.nvim/README.md

-# sort-tf-vars.nvim
+# sort-tf-blocks.nvim

-A Neovim plugin for sorting Terraform variables in your configuration files.
-This plugin helps maintain a clean and organized structure in your Terraform files by automatically sorting variable declarations.
+A Neovim plugin for sorting Terraform blocks in your configuration files.
+This plugin helps maintain a clean and organized structure in your Terraform files by automatically sorting blocks.

 ## Features

-- Sorts Terraform variable blocks alphabetically.
+- Sorts Terraform blocks alphabetically.
-- Notifies users when variables are sorted or if no changes are made.
+- Notifies users when blocks are sorted or if no changes are made.
 - Configurable key mappings for easy access.

 ## Installation